ignaciochemes/Dayz-Leaderboard-Web-Developer/README.md

 Points to consider:

--The .json files are located in the "Profiles" folder of the dayzserver (or the name given to it) -The broker with the "script.py" database makes modifications every 60 seconds in case the file has changed.
+//The .json files are located in the "Profiles" folder of the dayzserver (or the name given to it)
+//The broker with the "script.py" database makes modifications every 60 seconds in case the file has changed.
--The "script.py" does NOT replace the data in the database, it only updates them if they change.
+//The "script.py" does NOT replace the data in the database, it only updates them if they change.

 enjoy!